Sainte-Rita, Paris: History

 The building contained the studio of Jean-Léon Gérôme from 1884 to 1900.
 Henri de Toulouse-Lautrec may also have lived in the building at some stage.

 The ground floor of the building was acquired in 1955 with the intention of bringing the Church's presence into prostitution in the area.
 After conversion, the chapel was inaugurated in 1956 by Canon Emmanuel Lancrenon, the then pastor of the parish of St. Trinity.
 The chapel was renovated in 2007.
 The facade features a stained glass window featuring Saint Rita clutching a pair of red roses, the rose being one of the saint's symbols.

 Current situation

 Although prostitution has fallen in the surrounding district, and the congregation has become more diverse, the chapel maintains its connection with prostitution.
 The chapel organises outreach services 5 nights a week to the remaining prostitutes in the area.
 Father Pierre-Oliviers Picard, chaplain of the chapel recalls "Prostitution is less visible today.
 When I was a child, there was a prostitute every ten meters at noon.
 Today, there are about fifteen at night."

 Starting in 2011, the chapel has partnered with the organisation Aux captifs la libération to provide a drop-in centre for prostitutes and the homeless near the chapel.
 The centre is staffed by volunteers.

-Prostitutes from the Bois de Boulogne, including transexuals, also use the chapel.
+Prostitutes from the Bois de Boulogne, including transsexuals, also use the chapel.

 The chapel organises a "jubilee weekend" and procession on the feast of Saint Rita.